devvrat2311/TheCourseApp/docs/frontend.md

 ## How the frontend talks to the backend

-- The frontend is connected to the backend via CORS (cross-origin resource sharing).
+- The frontend makes calls to the backend's (cross-origin resource sharing).

 - In development the **frontend runs on the PORT:5173**, the usual port Vite uses and the backend runs on its different port, which is PORT:5000 or as defined in the .env file.

+- CORS allows the frontend to make API calls to PORT:5000 and the backend to recieve calls from outside of its own PORT.